erik-kers/odata2ts/README.md

  "Error while running the program Error: Key property is missing from Entity "EmptyBaseEntity" (EmptyBaseEntity)!".
 This seems to stem from the library's handling (or lack thereof) of keyless entities, particularly in the context of abstract and open types.

-**Expected Behavior:**
+**Question:**
-`odata2ts` should be able to handle keyless entities, including abstract and open types, as per the OData V4 specification.
-It should allow querying and manipulation of these entities without requiring a defined key.
+Can `odata2ts` be able to handle keyless entities, including abstract and open types, as per the OData V4 specification?
+Reading the documentation I haven't found a solution for my problem.
+I have tried, hackily, to assign both keys and properties to these types of entities in the postProcess-stage.
+It has worked up until odata2ts tries to generate the odata service.
+But the "solution" felt quite hacky.

+I'm quite new to odata so I might also have misunderstood something, in that case I'm sorry.

 **Steps to Reproduce:**
 1. Create or get a odata schema with entity types that are abstract or open type and has no keys